medikoo/deferred/README.md

 __If you need help with deferred, just ask on our open mailing list: [deferred-js@googlegroups.com](https://groups.google.com/forum/#!forum/deferred-js)__

-## Example
+## Examples

+There are examples in the dedicated [example folder](example).

-Concat all JavaScript files in a given directory and save it to lib.js.
+And here is below an example demonstrating the difference of the callback and promise approaches (Note: to run the example, simply concat all JavaScript files in a given directory and save it to lib.js).

-### Plain Node.js:
+### Implementation using the classical Node.js approach with callbacks:

 ```javascript
 var fs = require('fs');